MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-updates.md

 To ensure a smooth transition, a phased rollout of the new platform is planned as follows:

-* **Developer Preview**: The new Teams client is available in Public Developer Preview.
+* **Developer preview**: The new Teams client is available in [public developer preview](dev-preview/developer-preview-intro.md).
 You can access the new platform and test your apps.
 We encourage you to provide feedback to help refine the platform.

-* **Availability of all platform features from Classic Teams**: All the platform features from Teams classic will be available in the new Teams client by August 2023.

-* **Availability of all platform features from Classic Teams**: All Apps are available in the New Teams Client.
-All platform features (except features in known issues) are now available.
-Platform features under known issues will be available by September.
+* **Availability of all platform features from Classic Teams**: All apps are available in the new Teams Client.
+All platform features except the features listed under [known issues](#known-issues) are now available.
+Platform features under known issues will be available by September 2023.

 ## Known issues